Salman Ahmed Shaikh

 If scarcity of resources also includes physical and natural limitations and not just income/resource constraints, then this notion of scarcity of resources is in line with Islamic ideology.
 We have certain aspirations like to live forever, to have no physical constraints, to have no regrets and to have no stress and illness, for instance.
 Wants like these can only be achieved in life hereafter.
 We will not die in Heaven; we will not have physical constraints in Heaven, we will always be young and we will have no regrets of the past and no concern for the future in life after death in Heaven.
 Qur’an describes it as ‘La khaufun alaihim wala hum yahzanoon’ (Al Baqarah: 38).

 But, it must be noted that books on introductory economics seldom use naturally un-achievable aspirations in discussing the so called fundamental economic fact.
 Most of the essential things are really not scarce at all.
 Food per capita has actually increased since the 1970s as per Food and Agricultural Organization (FAO) data.

 Neoclassical economics presents scarcity of resources as a positive economic fact.
 Then, it paints a very dismal picture of economics and encourages a highly dangerous social attitude.
-For instance, if there are 50 students in a class room and if one student starts to distribute lecture slides in hard copy form to the students in absence of the teacher, the behavior of students will be significantly different when they think that the handouts are not sufficient for the class size as compared to the behavior in a scenario when they think that the handouts are sufficient for all the students in class.
+For instance, if there are 50 students in a class room and if one student starts to distribute lecture slides in hard copy form to the students in absence of the teacher, the behavior of students will be significantly different when they think that the handouts are not sufficient for the class size as compared to the behavior in a scenario when they think that the handouts are sufficient for all the students in the class.